 My favourite hidden coves and beaches are La Spiaggia degli Inglesi, Cartaromana beach, Spiaggia Zaro, Baia della Pelara, Spiaggia delle Fumarole, Baia Sorgeto, Scannella, Sgarrupata.

 Best beach restaurants where one can enjoy a lovely lunch?

 Lunches at the beach should be enjoyed and indulged.
-I suggest paying a visit to Hotel Ferdinando alle fumarole (where they cook octopus and chicken under the sand), Da Nicola alle Fumarole (don't miss the eggplant parmigiana and the fig or wild strawberry tarts), Guarracino Restaurant, Giardini Eden, Cap e Fierr, Il Ricciulillo, Zi Nannina a mare.
+I suggest paying a visit to Hotel Ferdinando alle fumarole (where they cook octopus and chicken under the sand), Le Fumarole da Nicola (don't miss the eggplant parmigiana and the fig or wild strawberry tarts), Guarracino Restaurant, Giardino Eden, Cap e Fierr, Il Ricciulillo, Zi Nannina a mare.
 And finally, Il Delfino in Laccoameno.